 Of course, you can also create a task within the tasks module.
 To do so, click on the blue plus icon in the upper right corner.

-New task via the blue "plus" icon in the upper right corner
+Create new task via the blue plus icon in the upper right corner

 - Use the input field at the end of each status column to add a new task title and enter to create the task.
 In addition you can assign the task by using an @-mention and a due date (e. g. in the format dd.mm.jjjj) before clicking enter.

 Only the title of a task is a mandatory field.
 If necessary, all other fields can be left blank.
 However, we recommend you fill in as many fields as possible, as this will make your work clearer and more efficient.
 In order to create clear responsibilities, each task should be assigned to someone (yourself or other people) and provided with a due date.
 You can further add user-defined fields (e. g. interim dates, order number, cost center number and contact person) to all task cards of a room.